stripe-samples/connect-onboarding-for-standard/README.md

-# Stripe Sample Connect Seamless Standard
+# Seamless User Onboarding for Stripe Connect

 This Stripe sample shows you how to use Seamless Standard for easy user on-boarding with [Stripe Connect](https://stripe.com/connect).